davesnx/gulpES6ify/README.md

 # es6ify is *WTF*ify?

- ### Gulp for ES6 with livereload, babelify, browserify & watchify
+ ### Initial Gulp for ES6 with livereload, babelify, browserify & watchify

  Just a boilerplate for begin and scale a ECMAScript6 Application.